-Summer sessions offer over 600 classes that are available in various formats and session lengths.
+Summer sessions offer over 700 classes that are available in various formats and session lengths.
 A wide variety of graduate and undergraduate courses and workshops are offered.
-The Boise State University Summer Schedule of Classes is available to students each spring at https://my.boisestate.edu.
-For more information about summer sessions, visit https://summer.boisestate.edu or call (208) 426-1709.
+The Boise State University Summer Schedule of Classes is available to students each spring at myBoiseState.
+For more information about summer sessions, visit boisestate.edu/summer or call (208) 426-1709.